 I am a science nerd!
 I spent six years studying Biology, both as an undergrad and graduate student.
 I enjoy teaching!!
 It was the best part of being a graduate student.
 I was part of a peer tutoring/teaching program at my University, Northeastern State University.
 I helped a few students achieve a higher grade in their Biology courses.
 I was also a TA during grad school and helped teach Physical Science and Physics lab.
 I am currently trying to go to law school.

-Northeastern State University - MS, Natural Sciences (Biology)
+Graduate Degree: Northeastern State University - Master of Science, Natural Sciences (Biology)

 10th Grade Reading

 12th Grade Reading

 1st Grade Reading

 ACCUPLACER Reading Comprehension Prep